umbraco/UmbracoDocs/15/umbraco-cms/customizing/umbraco-package.md

 ## Sample

-Here is a sample manifest.
+Here is a sample package.
 It should be stored in a folder in `App_Plugins/{YourPackageName}`, with the name `umbraco-package.json`.
 In this example, the package name is `SirTrevor` and is a text box property Data Type.

 {% hint style="info" %}
 Before Umbraco 14, the manifest was declared in a `package.manifest` file instead of `umbraco-package.json`.
 The old format is no longer supported, but you can migrate the contents to the new format.